 Carnegie Mellon University

-Technology can help us build a happier, freer, and more fulfilling life, while maintaining risks and undesirable impacts at acceptable levels.
-However, this process isn't automatic; it takes careful hard work by people who understand both technology and the society in which they live.
+Technology can help us build a happier, freer, and more fulfilling life, while keeping risks and undesirable impacts at acceptable levels.
+However, this process isn't automatic; it takes careful hard work by people who understand both technology and society.

 The Department of Engineering and Public Policy (EPP) at Carnegie Mellon University is a unique department that works to solve problems at the interface of technology and society.
 We offer multiple double-major options for undergraduate students (in partnership with each of the five Engineering departments and the School of Computer Science) a Master's degree in Engineering & Technology Innovation and Management, and a research-oriented Ph.D. program.

 Robert W. Dunlap Award for the most outstanding qualifier examination

 Herbert L. Toor Award for outstanding research paper submitted to the Part A qualifier

 “Data-Driven Models Could Enable Selective, Remote Emissions Inspections for Connected-Vehicles”